pellem/DoItForMe/README.md

 You just have to donwload init.sh, chmod it if needed, launch it where you want and let it do the job for you.

+You need to be sudo to install the different features.
+If you're running the bocal's distrib from Epitech you must not be sudoer.
+You will already have git and zsh installed so don't worry.

+THIS WILL INSTALL SOME FEATURES YOU MAY NOT WANT.
+That's not my problem.
+You should be bright enough to change the code removing/adding features you want.

 Current files versions:

 init.sh: